jnsnjit/ctf_writeups_and_notes/it430/lecture2.md

 __Network Scanning__ - attackers want to understand a networks topology. we want to know VLAN's, internet connectivity, DMZ, internal networks and the vulnerabilities that come with them. --> NMAP <br>

+__Mass Scanning__ - very malicious in most scenarios, but is ideal for network enumeration on a LARGE number of IP's <br>

+__TLS-Scan__ - will grab TLS certificates from an IP address provided

+__Mitigations for Scanning__
+--> setting up private vlans that stop internal endpoint from scanning other machines that they do need access to. <br>